-Pence delivering Air Force Academy commencement address
+Pence delivers Air Force Academy commencement address

-COLORADO SPRINGS, Colorado (AP) — In a symbolic show of normalcy, Vice President Mike Pence will deliver a commencement address to the U.S. Air Force Academy’s 2020 graduating class on Saturday — a trip aimed at showing the country is on course to gradually reopening after weeks of the coronavirus shutdown.
+COLORADO SPRINGS, Colorado (AP) — In a symbolic show of normalcy, Vice President Mike Pence delivered a commencement address to the U.S. Air Force Academy’s 2020 graduating class on Saturday — a trip aimed at showing the country is on course to gradually reopening after weeks of the coronavirus shutdown.

-Making only his second trip outside Washington in the last six weeks, Pence will be speaking at a scaled-down ceremony in Colorado Springs.
+Making only his second trip outside Washington in the last six weeks, Pence spoke at a scaled-down ceremony in Colorado Springs, where cadets marched 6 feet (1.8 meters) apart and sat 8 feet (2.4 meters) apart.

+“I know we gather at a time of great challenge in the life of our nation,” Pence said as he began his remarks.
+“And while we don’t quite look like the usual graduation at the Air Force Academy, let me tell you, this is an awesome sight.
+And I wouldn’t be anywhere else but with the 62nd class of the Air Force Academy, the class of 2020.”

 The event usually attracts a big crowd to Falcon Stadium, which has a maximum capacity of more than 46,000.
-Last year, President Donald Trump gave the commencement address.

-But this year, the pandemic forced the academy to close the graduation ceremony to visitors.
-Only “mission essential personnel” will be allowed on the base.
-Still, the ceremony will feature its signature dramatic demonstration by the Air Force Thunderbirds.
+But this year, the pandemic forced the academy to close the graduation ceremony to visitors, including friends and family of the nearly 1,000 graduates.
+Still, the ceremony was to feature its signature dramatic demonstration by the Air Force Thunderbirds as well as a lineup of speeches.

-The nearly 1,000 graduates, lined up outside, silently saluted the vice president’s motorcade as he arrived on an empty campus shortly after 11 a.m. local time.
+As the ceremony began, graduates lined up outside and silently saluted the vice president’s motorcade as he arrived on an empty campus shortly after 11 a.m. local time.
 They later filed into a stadium that was absolutely silent but for the drum roll and the rustling of starched pants marching in place.

-The cadets marched 6 feet (1.8 meters) apart and were seated 8 feet (2.4 meters) apart for the ceremony to maintain the recommended social distancing.
+“You knew your graduation day would be memorable.
+But did you imagine that your commencement would take place in mid-April?
+Or that each of us would have a face mask at the ready?
+Or that you would march a COVID-compliant eight feet apart to the terrazzo?” asked Barbara Barrett, secretary of the Air Force.

+Pence spoke about the government’s response, noting that, “we gather at a time of national crisis as the coronavirus epidemic impacts our nation and the wider world.”

+“Just like you, the American people have risen to the challenge.
+They, like you, have met the moment with courage, resilience and strength,” he said.

-Despite the changes, the day trip was meant as a signal to the nation that the pandemic response has entered a new phase.
-Pence planned to continue his travels with a trip to Wisconsin on Tuesday.
+Despite the starkly different visual’s, Pence’s day trip was meant as a signal to the nation that the pandemic response has entered a new phase.

 It’s hardly “Mission Accomplished.”
 Hundreds of Americans continue to die every day from the virus.
 But White House aides believe that with the release on Thursday of federal guidelines outlining how states should reopen and an effort Friday to address testing shortages, what had been an urgent crisis is now transitioning to a period of sustained containment.